mrsipan/whispering/README.md

 # Whispering Cluster Deployment in Kubernetes

-This deployment installs/upgrades *whispering*, an internal *STT engine Mode endpoint for use within Kubernetes.
+This deployment installs/upgrades *whispering*, an internal *STT engine Model* endpoint for use within Kubernetes.

 ## The Chart